The Rise of the Quants

-Glenn is the CEO of Redfin.
+Glenn is the former CEO of Redfin.
 Prior to joining Redfin, he was a co-founder of Plumtree Software, a Sequoia-backed, publicly traded company that created the enterprise portal software market.
 In his seven years at Plumtree, Glenn at different times led engineering, marketing, product management, and business development; he also was responsible for financing and general operations in Plumtree's early days.
 Prior to starting Plumtree, Glenn worked as one of the first employees at Stanford Technology Group, a Sequoia-backed start-up acquired by IBM.
 Glenn was raised in Seattle and graduated from the University of California, Berkeley.
-He is a regular contributor to the Redfin blog and Twitter.

 Innovation and entrepreneurship are becoming my two least-favorite words, mostly because they are being appropriated in ways that are neither innovative nor entrepreneurial.
 Like in